amascii/notes/funcprog11-20.md

 ```

 #### Exercise 20 - Pattern matching and recursion
-Using pattern matching, write a function taking a parameter `n` and calculating the sum of
+Using pattern matching, write a function takes a parameter `n` and calculates the sum of
 1. the natural numbers `1 + 2 + ... + n`.

 ```haskell